 Province/territory Data limitation Prince Edward Island In 2021, information pertaining to Geography (urban and rural/remote) was not reported due to a high proportion of missing values, resulting from the province's transition to a new database.
 Manitoba Over the past decade, the CRNM has made efforts to collect Postal Code of Worksite and/or Postal Code of Residence to support CIHI's health region and urban/rural/remote analysis.
-Postal Code of Primary Worksite • 2012, 2018 to 2021: not collected • 2013 to 2016: partial (3 digit) postal code collected • 2017: full postal code collected Postal Code of Residence • 2012: partial (3 digit) postal code collected • 2013 to 2021: full postal code collected Partial postal codes can affect the accuracy of urban and rural/remote assignment.
+Postal Code of Primary Worksite • 2018 to 2022: not collected • 2013 to 2016: partial (3 digit) postal code collected • 2017: full postal code collected Postal Code of Residence 2013 to 2022: full postal code collected Partial postal codes can affect the accuracy of urban and rural/remote assignment.
 Therefore, geographical trends should be interpreted with caution.
 Northwest Territories and Nunavut Location of Residence and Location of Employment as Nunavut increased between 2018 and 2019.
 This increase was not expected by the RNANT/NU.
-In 2019, Geography (urban and rural/remote) was not reported due to a high number of records with a missing Postal Code of Primary Worksite .
+In 2019, Geography (urban and rural/remote) was not reported due to a high number of records with a missing Postal Code of Primary Worksite.

-Registered psychiatric nurse data, 2012 to 2021
+Registered psychiatric nurse data, 2013 to 2022